infinum/qa-handbook/Basics/Taking care of yourself.md

-> *Excellent customer service is the number one job in any company!
-It is the personality of the company and the reason customers come back.*
+> *Having a testing specialist on the team is a valuable asset, but the role of a specialist isn’t to restrict that responsibility to a single person.*

 ## Learn, learn, learn